Carnival Row: Filming

 The series spent almost five months in pre-production before filming began.
 The series was shot entirely in the Czech Republic throughout 108 shooting days.
 Principal photography began in October 2017.
 Much of the work was done at the Barrandov Studios in Prague, while locations included the city of Liberec, the chateaux in Frýdlant and Krnsko, and at the Prachov Rocks (Prachovské skály) area.
 Filming for the first season concluded on March 14, 2018.

 Production on the second season commenced in November 2019 but was halted in March 2020 due to the coronavirus pandemic.
 As of the first week of May, preparations for resumption of production were underway.
 However, by June 2020, Amazon had yet to resume production on the series.
 Upon production halting due to the pandemic, the production team were reportedly three weeks away from concluding filming for the season.
 Filming for the second season continued in August 2020 in the Czech Republic.
 In a February 2021 interview, Tamzin Merchant revealed that only five out of eight episodes were wrapped up.
 Filming for the second season officially wrapped in September 2021.
 Production for the second season resumed in May 2021 in the Czech Republic, mainly to film the remaining scenes which involved Orlando Bloom, who was not available in 2020 due to the birth of his child.
+Filming of the second season also occurred in Croatia.

 Release

 On June 3, 2019, it was announced that the series would premiere on August 30, 2019.
-The second and final season premiered on February 17, 2023, with episodes releasing weekly in batches of two episodes.
+The second and final season premiered on February 17, 2023, with episodes released weekly in batches of two episodes.